 Are You a Multitasker?

-By multitasker, we refer to people that have other apps besides the game open in the background and have a constant habit of switching to background apps in between rounds.
-The background apps can be a form of Chrome, YouTube, discord, or even Spotify.
+By multitasker, we refer to people who have other apps besides the game open in the background and have a constant habit of switching to background apps in between rounds.
+The background apps can be in the form of Chrome, YouTube, discord, or even Spotify.

-If you can relate to the above, then getting 8GB is not a wise idea as you will struggle to keep all the apps and the game running smoothly.
-You will either have to quit all the apps or lower the graphic setting and the resolution of the game.
+If you can relate to the above, then getting 8GB is not a wise idea, as you will struggle to keep all the apps and the game running smoothly.
+You will either have to quit all the apps or lower the graphic settings and the resolution of the game.

-Do You Want to Game on High Refresh Rate?
+Do You Want to Game on a High Refresh Rate?

 Do You Want to Stream Your Games?

 Streaming with only 8GB RAM will not only make the game more stuttery but your stream will also be laggy due to the dropped frames.
-For the viewers watching the stream, this is something you have to avoid at all costs.
+For the viewers watching the stream, this is something you must avoid at all costs.

 What some people do to remedy this situation is that they lower the graphic setting of their game and also limit the framerate.
 This sacrifice will make your stream smoother but at the cost of personal game enjoyment.
-Hence 8GB RAM is not viable for streaming games therefore I recommend ditching the idea altogether or having more than 8GB RAM.
-16GB is the sweet spot which you should be looking at.
+Hence, 8GB RAM is not viable for streaming games; therefore, I recommend ditching the idea altogether or having more than 8GB RAM.
+16GB is the sweet spot that you should be looking at.

 Related Guides